siddarthspai/bookRecommendationEngine/README.md

 # BookRecommendationEngine
-A simple but effective book recommendation engine
+A simple but efficient book recommendation engine